When 95% of breaches are human error, why is it on the last line of our security budget?

 A retirement prompts an executive shuffle at Booz Allen Hamilton.
 Joseph Logue will retire from effective June 30th.
 Executive Vice President Karen Dahut will succeed him as head of the defense business.
 Executive Vice President Christopher Ling will lead the intelligence business, and Executive Vice President Kristin Martin Anderson will direct the civil business.
 The changes will take effect on April 1st, 2018, fiscal new year's day at Booz (Washington Business Journal).

 ManTech also has some new leadership: Rick Wagner has been appointed to lead the company's Mission, Cyber, and Intelligence Solutions Group, replacing long-time head Bill Varner, who retires at the end of this year (Washington Technology).

 Eugene Kaspersky doubles down on his insistence that Kaspersky Lab was emphatically not spying for the Kremlin.
 He said this week he and his firm would quit Moscow if the Russian government asked them to conduct cyber espionage on its behalf (ZDNet).
 The US accusations are, he said, a put-up job, deliberately orchestrated by the US Government (Guardian).
 All US Government agencies are now said to have completed scanning their enterprises for Kaspersky software.
 About 15% of the Federal agencies were using it; that percent should shortly drop to essentially zero (Axios).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Brazil, China, Denmark, Germany, India, the Netherlands, Norway, Russia, Singapore, South Africa, Spain, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, Brazil, China, Denmark, Germany, India, Netherlands, Norway, Russia, Singapore, South Africa, Spain, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.